Our World Neighborhood Charter Schools PYP Inclusion Policy

 Language is the major element that connects the curriculum.
 We believe that language is a vehicle for transdisciplinary learning and inquiry, and as such, provides a learning environment that promotes, generates and supports effective communication and language development.
 We understand that since language is central to learning, all teachers are, in practice, language teachers with responsibilities to facilitate effective communication.

 Language learning extends beyond the classroom and has close connections to the school library.
 The library has been organized in a way that labels books which highlight specific Learner Profile attributes.
-The librarian highlight these attributes monthly to support the language development in the classrooms.
+The librarian highlights these attributes monthly to support the language development in the classrooms.
 The teacher plans collaboratively with other classroom teachers and single-subject teachers.

 Language of Instruction